curv3d/curv/CONTRIBUTING.md

 * What you see in the graphics window.
 If it's totally black, that may mean that the generated GPU code (a GLSL script) did not compile, in which case there should be error messages in the shell window from which you invoked `curv`.
-  If it's sky blue with no other content, that might be a 3D model that failed to render.
+  If it's white with no other content, or it looks glitchy and weird, that could be a problem with your model, or a problem with the sphere tracer.
 * Any error messages in the shell window from which you invoked `curv`.
 * The make and model of your graphics card (GPU).
 * The name and version of the graphics driver that you are using (especially important on Linux).